bennythejudge/create-vpc-the-hard-way/README.md

 # Playing with Terraform (September 2016)

-- [VPC](https://aws.amazon.com/vpc/) gives me multipel headaches.
+- [VPC](https://aws.amazon.com/vpc/) gives me massive headaches.
 Clearly my brains is not good/big enough for so much complexity.
 That's why I need to study it again and again to try and get some sort of insight.
 It would help if it was something I did at work but no chance, that's "architect" level stuff.